Alice M. Batzel

 One pencil mark on the door frame marked a birthday height.
 How could a boy grow so much in a year?
 Often, it was the white sock showing at the hem of long pants that suggested how much he grew, but shrinking fabric could also be the blame for that.
 The pencil mark on the door frame, however, could not mistake the passage of time.
 I would share in their joy as they could see the “proof” of their growing up with the recorded pencil markings, but secretly my heart whispered, “Oh, don’t grow so fast!”

 A new pencil mark might appear at the end or beginning of a school year or a scouting rank advancement.
-Height growth brought excitement to my boys, the need for new clothing and shoe purchases to accommodate their growth.
+Height growth brought excitement to my boys accompanied by the need for new clothing and shoe purchases to accommodate their growth.
 I, too, took pride in their growth, but I also needed a bit of solitude for the markings showed the passage of time etched not only on a door frame but also in my heart.
 At times, there was a bit of sorrow in knowing that one day the marks on the door frame would be but a record of my children passing through my life, growing, growing, gone.

 After my sons left home and took on their individual adult lives, my husband and I left that rental home and purchased a couple’s home.
 Our home is quieter than in previous years, and the voices of the past are starkly absent.
-As I now see the growth of my sons, in their choices, their families, their life’s journey, I see that they sometimes will place a pencil mark on an interior door frame of their home to mark the growth in the height of their children.
+As I now see the growth of my sons in their choices, their families, their life’s journey, I see that they sometimes will place a pencil mark on an interior door frame or wall of their home to mark the growth in the height of their children.
 When I see those pencil marks, I long for the door frame in that old rental home where we raised our children.
 If only I had that door frame with those pencil marks today, never to be painted over, a treasure to hold dear, evidence of a sweet time of family life.